CA Foundation Course Syllabus for May 2021 Exam

-CA Foundation Course Syllabus : ICAI has released a new notification about ” CA New Syllabus 2018 “.
-ICAI has renamed the entrance test CA CPT to CA Foundation course.
-This CA foundation Course syllabus are applicable from 1st July 2017.
+CA Foundation Syllabus 2020 PDF: ICAI has released a new notification about ” CA New Syllabus 2021 “.
+ICAI has renamed the entrance test CA CPT to the CA Foundation course.
+This CA foundation Course syllabus is applicable from 1st July 2017.

-In this article you will get the CA Foundation syllabus 2018 pdf.
+In this article, you will get the CA Foundation syllabus 2021 PDF at the end.

-As per revised scheme of education and training, ICAI will going to held CA Foundation exam in the month of May and November 2018 along with CA Intermediate and CA Final Exam.
+As per the revised scheme of education and training, ICAI will be going to held the CA Foundation exam in the month of May and Nov 2021 along with CA Intermediate and CA Final Exam.

-This article is useful for students looking for information CA foundation course syllabus and subjects for May 2018 Exam.
+This article is useful for students looking for information CA foundation course syllabus and subjects for May/Nov 2021 Exam.

-CA Foundation Course Syllabus : There are 4 papers in CA Foundation course from May 2018.
+CA Foundation Syllabus: There are 4 papers in the CA Foundation course.

-Note : Paper 2 and Paper 4 will be Objective type papers with negative marking.
-Negative marking for choosing wrong options is there in objective type papers.
+Note: Paper 2 and Paper 4 will be Objective type papers with negative marking.
+Negative marking for choosing the wrong options is there in objective type papers.

-CA Foundation Course Syllabus : Now check the complete CA Foundation course syllabus, subjects with marks weightage.
+CA Foundation Course Syllabus for may 2021 exam: Now check the complete CA Foundation course syllabus, subjects with marks weightage.

 CA Foundation Principles and Practice of Accounting Syllabus and Weightage